 - How to develop the skills to photograph in low-light levels using long exposure times and composited exposures.

 - The way to further develop a RAW workflow using Adobe Lightroom, Adobe Camera Raw and Adobe Photoshop software.

 - How to tell a story with your photographs.

 Quarters Offered: Fall, Spring | In-class

 Prerequisite: Photo I: Aperture, Shutter Speed, and ISO (ART-40629) and Digital Photography Workflow (ART-40705).

-Materials/Software/Hardware: Adobe Creative Cloud and LinkedIn Learning are required materials.
-LinkedIn Learning will be used as a reference guide.
+Materials/Software/Hardware: Adobe Creative Cloud subscription is required.
 Fully adjustable DSLR or prosumer camera and Creative Cloud Photography Plan required (Lightroom Classic not Lightroom CC).

 Contact: For more information about this course, please email the academic department at email@example.com.

 Related Certificate Programs: Photography: Images and Techniques